School-of-the-Ancients/sota-beta/README.md

   - `gemini-2.5-flash-native-audio-preview-09-2025` drives live, bi-directional voice chat and function calling.
   - `imagen-4.0-generate-001` renders portraits, environments, and historical artifacts.
   - `gemini-2.5-flash` supports structured JSON output for the Character Creator and dynamic prompt generation.
 - **Function calling workflow**: The frontend exposes `changeEnvironment` and `displayArtifact`.
-When the mentor decides to alter the scene, Gemini issues a structured call that triggers new imagery and UI updates instead of plain text.
+When the mentor or student decides to alter the scene, Gemini issues a structured call that triggers new imagery and UI updates instead of plain text.
 - **Prompt engineering**: Persona prompts enforce the Socratic method, proactive tool use, and regular comprehension checks so every conversation feels guided and intentional.

+## Using Learning Quests

+### Joining Curated Quests

+1. Open **Learning Quests** .
+2. Browse the curated quest list to see recommended mentors, objectives, and estimated commitment.
+3. Select a quest to automatically load the paired mentor, ambient environment, and contextual artifacts.
+4. Engage in conversation.
+When you end the session, the AI mentor will evaluate your mastery, mark the quest complete if you passed, and save the transcript to history.

+### Creating Quests

+1. Choose **Create Your Quest** in the quest view to launch the Quest Architect.
+2. Describe what you want to learn ("Master Renaissance perspective drawing" or "Understand quantum field theory from the world's greatest physicist").
+3. Optionally set difficulty, teaching style, or time preferences.
+Leave fields as `auto` to let the AI decide.
+4. The builder will generate a full quest brief, pick the most qualified mentor (or synthesize a new one with portrait, voice, and ambience), and queue the conversation.
+5. Start the quest immediately; progress and mastery assessments are tracked the same way as curated quests.

 ## Getting Started